ehrbase/ehrbase/README.md

 generate the Base64 encoded username and password combination create the string after the following schema:
 `username:password`.

-The Basic Auth mechanism is implemented as "opt-in" and can be deactivated by providing an environment variable `DISABLE_SECURITY=true` with the start command like this in bash:
+The Basic Auth mechanism is implemented as "opt-out" and can be deactivated by providing an environment variable `DISABLE_SECURITY=true` with the start command like this in bash:

 ```bash